1himan/The-Royal-Game-of-UR/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Run `npm install` to install the necessary dependencies.
-4. Run `node app.js` to start the server.
+4. Run `npm start` to start the server.
-5. Open your browser and navigate to `localhost:3000` to start the game.
+5. Open your browser and navigate to `localhost:8000` to start the game.

 ## Contributing